DevonDeVaughnn/noteTakingApp/README.md

 ## Installation

-* Download code and run using command "node index.js"
+* Download code and run using command "node index.js" or use the heroku link:

 ## Usage